The South Australian Bridge Association (SABA)

 - You can meet lots of new people at bridge clubs.

-Much of bridge’s popularity owes to the possibility that it can be played at all levels – socially, at bridge clubs (from beginners to advanced) and in tournaments.
+Much of the popularity of bridge is that it can be played at many levels – socially, at bridge clubs (from beginners to advanced) and in tournaments.
 Bridge played at clubs is called duplicate bridge as the hands are duplicated so that the same hands are played by each partnership.